-There are hundreds of changes and new features in OpenStack Newton, and you can see some of the most important in our What’s New in OpenStack Newton webinar.
-Meanwhile, as we do with each release, let’s take a look at 53 things that are new in OpenStack Newton.
+There are hundreds of changes and new features in OpenStack Newton.
+As we do with each release, let's take a look at 53 things that are new in OpenStack Newton.

 - Get me a network enables users to let OpenStack do the heavy lifting rather than having to understand the underlying networking setup.

 - A default policy means that users no longer have to provide a full policy file; instead they can provide just those rules that are different from the default.

 - Mutable config lets you change configuration options for a running Nova service without having to restart it.
 (This option is available for a limited number of options, such as debugging, but the framework is in place for this to expand.)

 - Placement API gives you more visibility into and control over resources such as Resource providers, Inventories, Allocations and Usage records.

 - Cells v2, which enables you to segregate your data center into sections for easier manageability and scalability,has been revamped and is now feature-complete.

 - 802.1Q tagged VM connections (VLAN aware VMs) enables VNFs to target specific VMs.